Local mail issues,

 Tortuga local stamp

-'Tortuga' is 'tortoise' in Spanish.
+'Tortuga' is 'turtle' in Spanish.
 Thus, the depiction of Archelon on the '500 Terrapins' (whatever) value of the local mail stamp from the island of Tortuga makes some sense.
+The missing hind flipper is correct, the image is based on a picture of a specimen in the American Yale Peabody Museum.
+The animal had lost its flipper, probably to a predator, but had survived this.

-The Placochelys on the 250 Terrapins value is a bit of a mystery, even though it does look somewhat like a tortoise.
+The Placochelys on the 250 Terrapins value is a bit of a mystery, even though it does look somewhat like a turtle.

 Top of page Local mail issues,